funkyfuture/deck-chores/README.rst

           deck-chores.dump.command: sh -c "mysqldump --all-databases > /dumps/dump-$$(date -Idate)"
           deck-chores.dump.interval: daily

-It is however recommended use scripts with a proper shebang for such actions.
+It is however recommended to use scripts with a proper shebang for such actions.
 Their outputs to ``stdout`` and ``stderr`` as well as their exit code will be logged by *deck-chores*.